Balto – Dog Hip Brace – Dysplasia

 BT LIFE comes with 2 handles adjustable in length that can be hooked to the brace in case of need and that the owner can use to help the dog get into or out of a car or on stairs.
 The handles can be removed if they are not necessary.

-BT Life is a dog hip brace that consists of 2 rigid disks lined with a double layer of soft high density material.
+BT Life consists of 2 rigid disks lined with a double layer of soft high-density material.
 These disks act to compress both hips, increasing body temperature in the zone and thus reducing the pain caused to the dog by the pathology.
 Constant use of the brace leads to concrete well-being in the life of the dog, reducing part of the effects of dysplasia.

 - Reduced pain thanks to bilateral compression of the hips.